Bluette1/gamer/README.md

     - the score is increased each time the player collects gem(s).
     - be disabled on collision with a grenade shell.
     - User can toggle between dark and light mode.
-    - User can view the game in full screen and minimize it
+    - User can view the game in full screen mode and minimize screen

 ## Deployed Site
 [Gamer on heroku]()